teymzz/spoova/README.md

 ### SPOOVA FRAME
-Spoova is a PHP Framework that uses a Window-View-Model (WVM) pattern that is built upon MVC arcitecture.
+Spoova is a PHP Framework that uses a Window-View-Model (WVM) pattern that is built upon MVC architecture.
 It uses a 3-Logic pattern to determine how routes are controlled or managed.
 Other features include inbuilt live server, inbuilt template engine, Reusable components, Static Resource Handler, ORM (beta) and FileManager tool.

 ##### INSTALLATION

    ###### Direct Installation
-   If you are downloading spoova project pack dicrectly from the source pack, clone or download the spoova frame project package to your device web server root and rename extracted pack to `spoova`
+   If you are downloading spoova project pack directly from the source pack, clone or download the spoova frame project package to your device web server root and rename extracted pack to `spoova`

    ###### Installation from composer #1
    Run the following command in your local web server root to generate the project pack